Chinese Herbs for Asthma – 12 Super Herbs to treat Asthma Effectively!

 Before we start, perhaps let’s cover some basics on how Asthma is managed.

 The common pharmaceutical approaches to managing Asthma

 Traditional therapeutics focus on sympt0m control.
 The symptoms are bronchospasm (tight airways) and airway inflammation.
 The pharmaceutical approach is:

-- Use bronchodilator to reduce bronchospasm, hence ‘opening up’ the lungs.
+- Use bronchodilator to reduce bronchospasm, hence ‘opening up’ the lungs and reducing wheezing symptoms.
 These are the LABAs or long-acting beta agonists

 - Use steroids to take away inflammation

 This is what you get in an inhaler these days – a bronchodilator and steroid two-in-one (2-in-1).